Policy and Procedure Name:

 to reconsider the claim.

-Claims services staff will then staff with a BWC attorney to determine
+Services staff will then staff with BWC Legal to determine whether there is

 d.
 Following